triploit/Kalzit/docs/future.md

 The plan is to include at least two user-centric applications with the next release:

 * One that is easy to understand as a new programmer, but still nice to use as a casual user
-* Another one that demonstrates some of the media-handling capabilities Kalzit has
+* Another one that demonstrates some of the media-handling capabilities Kalzit has (Done)

-## Better Markdown support

-The Kalzit server supports some server-side languages already, but not markdown.
-However, since markdown is one of the easiest to learn, it should be supported.

-A nice side effect of this would be that the `/docs` folder (which contains a few more information about Kalzit) would not need to contain two variants of every documentation file.

-At the moment, much the documentation uses links to HTML files.
-While that works well with Kalzit already installed, it is a very upleasant experience if you try to use GitHub to look at the documentation - you just get to see HTML code.

-So, all GitHub users reading this - I hear you.

 ## Command-line tool